rlrangel/DEMLab/README.md

 - Other physical interactions (e.g. thermal) may also be related to the overlap between particles.
 - The shape of the particles is kept unchanged during or after contacts.

-The program allows for multiphysics simulations with the following **analysis types**:
+The program allows multiphysics simulations, counting on several interaction models in the following **analysis types**:

 - Mechanical (solves the kinetics and kinematics of particles).
 - Thermal (solves the temperature and heat flux of stationary particles).